The 25 lawsuits Arizona has filed against Trump: What to know | Phoenix New Times

 On March 24, the Department of Health and Human Services terminated $11 billion in public health funding grants.
 In Arizona, this meant nearly $240 million was eliminated, which “immediately triggered chaos for State and local health jurisdictions,” according to the lawsuit.

-The latest: On April 4, U.S. District Judge Mary McElroy granted the plaintiffs a temporary restraining order against the administration.
-On May 16, McElroy granted a preliminary injunction to reinstate the public health funding and employment terminations in the plaintiff states while the case plays out.
-On July 15, the defendants appealed the preliminary injunction to the U.S. Court of Appeals.
+The latest: In mid-May, District Judge Mary McElroy granted the plaintiff’s preliminary injunction to reinstate $239 million in public health funding and employment terminations while the case plays out, according to Mayes’ office.
+The government appealed that injunction to the U.S. Court of Appeals, but that appeal was dismissed.

 “The judge — a Trump appointee — made it clear: ‘Agencies do not have unfettered power to further a president’s agenda,'” Mayes said in a statement announcing the injunction.
 “And she’s exactly right.
 No administration is above the law.”